ContainerSSH/containerssh.github.io/docs/audit/index.md

     passwords: true|false # Intercept passwords during authentication
 ```

+When enabled, audit logging records the following information:

+- Connections
+- Authentication attempts, optionally with credentials
+- Global and channel-specific SSH requests
+- Programs launched from SSH
+- Input from the user (optional)
+- Output and errors to the user (optional)

+All information is recorded with nanosecond timing, so events can be accurately reconstructed after the fact.
+(Or you could make an asciinema out of your sessions.)

 Audit logs can be decoded to a series of JSON messages using the `containerssh-auditlog-decoder` supplied as part of the ContainerSSH release.
 Alternatively, you can [implement your own decoder](format.md).

 ## About interceptions